 The basic design of the ILC DR is shown in the document of the Linear Collider Collaboration (LCC); "The International Linear Collider Machine Staging Report 2017".
-The horizontal emittance is 4.0 μm, while achieving a dynamic aperture of 0.07 m.
+The horizontal emittance is 4.0mm, while achieving a dynamic aperture of 0.07m.
 The dynamic aperture was evaluated by assuming the hardedge ideal magnets, however, the dynamic aperture of the circular accelerator is affected by the multipole errors of the magnets, especially for the fringe fields of the bending magnets.
 Therefore, magnet design is required for the DR magnets.
-Then, we will evaluate the DR beam optics by considering the multipole errors of the actually designed magnets of the ILC DR. Once the evaluation of dynamic aperture with the current beam optics is completed, we will also proceed with the DR lattice optimization study to further improve the horizontal emittance while maintaining the dynamic aperture tolerance.
+Then, we will optimize the DR beam optics by considering the multipole errors of the actually designed magnets of the ILC DR.

 In addition, we investigate the potential for introducing a permanent magnet (PM) in the arc section of the DR. A major advantage of PMs is the reduced operating costs relative to electromagnets; related to this we can also cite lower emissions (even when factoring in those due to mining PM materials), reduced infrastructure (no large power supplies or water pipes) and lower vibrations (no flowing water).
 The disadvantages can be summarized as follows: PMs are fixed-field, sensitive to small changes in temperature, and susceptible to radiation damage.
 It is necessary to investigate the magnetic field uniformity, stability, and radiation damage by prototyping several field-adjustable PMs during the ILC Pre-Lab period.
-Then, we will decide whether to use them for ILC DR. The decision to use PMs will be made carefully, taking into account a wide range of factors, including not only the results of the PM prototyping, but also the experience with PMs used in 4th generation light sources during Pre-Lab period.
+Then, we will decide whether to use them for ILC DR.